Offering a Regulatory Review Course

 (2) The course shall provide participants with the current California Accountancy Act and California Board of Accountancy Regulations.

 (3) A self-study course shall require a 90 percent passing score on a test given at the conclusion of the course.
+The test shall not include true/false type questions.
 The test shall be submitted along with the course materials for approval.

 (4) A self-study course is required to demonstrate an average completion time of two 50-minute continuing education hours by pre-testing the documentation from a minimum of four current and active certified public accountants simulating the manner in which the course will be completed and showing the length of time spent by each participant to complete the course.
 Pre-testing participants are required to be independent of the group that developed and/or are offering the course and provide feedback on the level of difficulty of the course.